omr87169/android_porting_guidebook/README.md

 anyone possessing it to review, improve, or modify, but the creator of this guide is of the opinion that it is important that there should be a "Free Software" program to operate every function of a person's device, even if most users do not employ their use.
-The reason for I believe this is because when a Free Software component is available in addition to a proprietary component, the manufacturer has incentive to provide the best service possible because if not, that service can be found from the community instead.
+The reason that I believe this is because when a Free Software component is available in addition to a proprietary component, the manufacturer has incentive to provide the best service possible because if not, that service can be found from the community instead.
 For these reasons, this